 Standing in the sun could be a great way to get your daily dose of vitamin D. How about doing it daily, and for a considerable amount of time?
 Not possible, right?
 That is when we turn to foods.
-There are numerous foods that are replete with vitamin D, but most of us don’t know about them.
+There are numerous natural vitamin d sources, but most of us don’t know about them.
 But hey, what are we here for?
-In this post, we talk about the most healthy foods that contain vitamin D. Keep reading!
+In this post, we talk about the most healthy Vitamin D rich foods.
+Keep reading!

 Vitamin D is a fat-soluble mineral that is formed in the skin when it is exposed to UVB rays in direct sunlight (1).
 It is a unique vitamin that is essential for a number of functions, including the maintenance of strong bones, muscles, and teeth, cell growth control, proper immune and neuromuscular functioning, and our overall health (2, 3).
 Vitamin D deficiency can lead to a condition called rickets, where the bones fail to develop and function properly (4).

 UV rays are the best natural source of vitamin D (5).
 They convert a chemical present in your skin into vitamin D3.
 This is transported to the liver and kidneys and is then transformed to active vitamin D. However, constant exposure to the sun for a long time can increase the risk of developing skin cancer.
 So, you need limited exposure to the sun to avoid vitamin D deficiency.

 The downside of this vitamin is that it is not found in many foods.
 You get a number of food items/products that claim to contain vitamin D, but in reality, they are only fortified with synthetic vitamin D. In fact, there are only a handful of foods high in vitamin d.